eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/ESA Ion Run 2022.md

     TBD: 00-00, 24h
 ```

-three energies
+3 energies

-2 on one spare on energies single user
+* 2 on one spare on energies single user

-1 chimera cycle per 30 sec
+* 1 chimera cycle per 30 sec
-!
-Always play cycle (low energy) after a high energy one
-!
-No MD to the dump, beam might be perturbed by hysteris

-One energie and move table
+One energy and move table

 2 order of magnitude higher Lower and lower intensity